GabyUSTC/lds-homepage/content/authors/yulonghuang/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 ---

-Yulong Huang is a Master student in LDS...
+Yulong Huang (黄宇龙) is a Third-year (硕博连读第三年) PhD student at the USTC Lab for Data Science, where he is supervised by Prof. Xiangnan He and Prof. Fuli Feng.
+He earned his B.E. degree from Taishan College of Shandong University and his research interests now focus on recommender systems and social robots.